UTAustinSPS/data-analysis/data_analysis/_sources/LaTeX/commands.rst

 Using Commands
 ==============
 Commands generally fall into one of two categories: commands which take arguments, and those which do not.
+Arguments are data given to the command in order for it to run.
 Most commands which do not take arguments are symbols, such as :code:`\epsilon`.
 Others, such as the ubiquitous :code:`\begin`, always take an argument.
 Some, like the :code:`\newcommand` command, take two required arguments and one optional argument.

-The optional argument is in square brackets, as shown later in this lesson.
+Optional arguments are included in square brackets.
+Optional arguments are not necessary for the command to be evaluated, and add more functionality to otherwise limited arguments.

+The square root command, :code:`\sqrt{x}`, can be made into an arbitrary root by using its optional argument :code:`\sqrt[10]{x}`.

 Special Characters
 ==================